SteeltoeOSS/Documentation/api/v4/security/mtls.md

 1. Certificate forwarding needs to be configured (so that ASP.NET reads the certificate out of an HTTP Header)
 1. Authentication services need to be added
 1. Authorization services and policies need to be added
-1. Middleware need to be activated
+1. Middleware needs to be activated

 Fortunately, all of the requirements can be satisfied with a handful of extension methods: